 It is well-documented that too much red meat is not good for our health and can lead to increased health risks.

 Now I’m not a vegan but I definitely eat less meat these days and I think we can all appreciate a diet that is rich in fruits and veggies.

 The lower costs

-The highest costs in terms of making a food product for a food truck by far is meat.
+The highest cost in terms of making a food product for a food truck by far is meat.

-When food prepping you have to use different chopping boards and area for meat, fish and fruit and veg.
+When food prepping you have to use different chopping boards and areas for meat, fish, fruit, and veg.
 This is to reduce the risk of bacteria and food poisoning.

 Running a meatless operation will, therefore, reduce the risks of cross-contamination making it a safer more efficient operation.